mhdavis/computer-science/cs_concepts/general_language_concepts.md

 ### Statically Typed vs. Dynamically Typed Languages

 Languages that are **dynamically** typed do not have to be provided the data type of primitive data in advanced by the coder.
-This is because compiler intelligently determines what amount of memory is necessary for a particular data type.
+This is because the compiler intelligently determines what amount of memory is necessary for a particular data type.

 ```javascript
 /*